 It is NOT necessary to publish the project to install it for production.
-In scenarios where you intend to have continuous changes to the project in field, it may be simpler to put the main project file, "tproj", directly on the production computer.
+If the project is expected to have continuous changes when in the field, it is easier to put the main project file, tproj, directly on the production computer.

 The main benefit of publishing is that the system creates a compact and real-only version of the project file.
-The file created has the same name of the project file, with the publish version number and the extension "trun".
+The created file has the same name of the project file and it has the publish version number and the extension "trun".
 This allows the system to comply with regulated industries.

-The "trun" file is always read-only, but you may optionally hide the project configuration from the end-user as well.
+The "trun" file is always read-only, but you can optionally hide the project configuration from the end-user as well.
 This is an independent option defined in the Security System.
-If you don't want end-users to see the project configuration, remove the permission of the GUEST user and other users to edit the project before publishing it.
+If you do not want end-users to see the project configuration, remove the permission of the GUEST user and other users to edit the project before publishing it.